 Chief of Staff

 René is American Journalism Project’s Chief of Staff, delivering on strategic initiatives and facilitating cross-organizational planning and communication.
 Previously, she worked with Opportunity Nation, a data-driven campaign to expand economic mobility, and in 2018 co-led the transition of the campaign from its incubator phase to a new home within The Forum for Youth Investment.
 René graduated from Penn State University and received her JD from The Dickinson School of Law, where she worked in the Family Law Clinic and helped launch the school’s Children’s Advocacy Clinic.
-She now serves on the board of directors of the Penn State Law Alumni Society.
+She now serves on the board of directors of the Dickinson Law Leadership Council Advisory Board.
 René is based in Northern Virginia.

 Associate, Strategy and Startups